Untriel/TornZ_Exile/README.md

 };
 ```

-Replace with:<br />
+Replace with:

-The content from CfgLootTables.hpp (lootcompiler).<br />
+The content from CfgLootTables.hpp (lootcompiler).

-Save, repack the pbo and upload it.<br />
+Save, repack the pbo and upload it.

 5) If you don't have any custom traders on your server, you can turn the folder "exile_server_custom" into pbo.
-Create the following folders on your server:<br />
+Create the following folders on your server:

-server/@exile_server_custom/addons/<br />
+server/@exile_server_custom/addons/

-Place the pbo in the addons folder.<br />
+Place the pbo in the addons folder.

-6) Unpack Exile.Altis.pbo and open config.cpp<br />
+6) Unpack Exile.Altis.pbo and open config.cpp

 Find:
 ```
 class CfgExileCustomCode